WiredMind2/GymTracker/README.md

 2. **Repository Settings**
    - Ensure your repository name matches the `base` path in `vite.config.js`
-   - The current configuration assumes the repository name is `gym-tracker-react`
+   - The current configuration assumes the repository name is `GymTracker`
    - If your repository name is different, update `vite.config.js`:
      ```javascript
      base: process.env.NODE_ENV === 'production' ? '/your-repo-name/' : '/',